BrokenV0id/ESP32-8266-Wireless-Chat-Based-System/code/v2/information.md

 ```
 While the function is transfered from the receiver script into sender script it allows for a single script to act as both.

-And to link the function to be called whenever information is recevied.
+Also add a link to the function so that it's called whenever information is recevied.
 ```
 esp_now_register_recv_cb(OnDataRecv);
 ```